HomePROSEEcclesiastes

 Despite the conviction of Ecclesiastes that the order of things cannot be understood and used to human advantage, he addresses the concern of traditional wisdom for how to live appropriately in the world.
 Consistent with his analysis of the inability of persons to control their futures, Ecclesiastes endorses taking pleasure in the moment at hand.
 One should enjoy eating, drinking, being festive, loving one’s spouse, and working on the task.
 However, this is not in one’s power but is frequently described as God’s “gift” or a person’s “portion” from God.
 Although this advice differs from what one finds in other Israelite wisdom texts, it is traditional wisdom, closely parallel to the Mesopotamian Gilgamesh epic.
 Thus, Ecclesiastes should not be seen as representing a crisis in Israelite wisdom, as is sometimes suggested, but rather as articulating the sceptical or pessimistic strand of traditional ancient Near Eastern wisdom.

-Next articleAntonymy
+Next article

 Devika Panikar

 δάσκαλος (dáskalos) means the teacher in Greek.
 Devika Panikar has been teaching English Language and Literature since 2006.
-She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala.
-She teaches at the Government Colleges under this directorate and is now posted at the Government Law College, Thiruvananthapuram.
-This website is a collection of lecture notes she prepared by referencing various sources for her students’ perusal.
-It has been compiled here for the sake of future generations.
+She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala and now works at the Government College Kasaragod.
+This website is a collection of lecture notes she prepared by referring to various sources for her students’ perusal.